rangle/ngCourse2/handout/project-setup/npm_scripts_integration.md

 ...
 ```

-NPM allows pre and post task binding by prepending the word `pre` and `post` to the task name respectively.
+NPM allows pre and post task binding by prepending the word `pre` or `post` respectively to the task name.
 Here, our `prebuild` task is executed before our `build` task.

-**Note:** we can run a NPM scripts from inside another NPM script.
+> We can run an NPM script from inside another NPM script.

 To invoke the `build` script we run the command `npm run build`:

-- Which first executes the `prebuild` task.
+1. The `prebuild` task executes.
-- The `prebuild` task runs the `clean` task, which executes the `rimraf dist` command.
+2. The `prebuild` task runs the `clean` task, which executes the `rimraf dist` command.
-- `rimraf` is an NPM package that recursively deletes everything inside a specified folder.
+3. `rimraf` (an NPM package) recursively deletes everything inside a specified folder.
-- Then the `build` task is executed.
+4. The `build` task is executed.
 This sets the `NODE_ENV` environment variable to `production` and starts the webpack bundling process.
-- Webpack generates bundles based on the `webpack.config.js` available in the project root folder.
+5. Webpack generates bundles based on the `webpack.config.js` available in the project root folder.